gary-gpt/chatbot-ui/docs/components/utility/translations-provider.tsx.md

 }
 ```

-The `TranslationsProvider` function is a default export from this file.
-This function accepts an object as an argument with the following properties:
+The `TranslationsProvider` component is a functional component that takes four props:

-- `children`: The child components that will be rendered inside the `I18nextProvider` component.
+- `children`: The child components that will be wrapped by the `I18nextProvider`.
-- `locale`: The locale to be used for the translations.
+- `locale`: The locale for the translations.
-- `namespaces`: The namespaces to be used for the translations.
+- `namespaces`: The namespaces for the translations.
-- `resources`: The resources to be used for the translations.
+- `resources`: The translation resources.

-Inside the function, an instance of `i18next` is created and stored in the `i18n` constant.
-The `initTranslations` function is then called with the `locale`, `namespaces`, `i18n`, and `resources` as arguments to initialize the translations.

-Finally, the `I18nextProvider` component is returned.
-This component is given the `i18n` instance as a prop and the `children` are rendered inside it.
-This allows the child components to have access to the `i18n` instance and therefore the translations.
+The component creates a new i18next instance and initializes the translations using the `initTranslations` function.
+Then, it returns the `I18nextProvider` component, providing the i18next instance and rendering the child components.

+## Usage

+The `TranslationsProvider` component should be used to wrap the components that require internationalization.
+The `locale`, `namespaces`, and `resources` props should be provided according to the specific translation requirements.